dkeye/pixelwars_v2/README.md

 npm run build
 ```

-The project will build in a dist directory
+The project will build in a 'static' directory